webplatform/docs-wpd/Flags/Missing_Relevant_Sections/index.md

 This flag is used to mark pages that do not yet have at least placeholders for all relevant sections for its article type.
+Once the page has at least stubs for all applicable sections, you should remove this flag and make sure [[WPD:Flags/Content_Incomplete]] is applied, if appropriate.

 ==Manual of Style==
 {{TODO | Develop which section of Manual of Style this is related to.}}